 Creation of the LGEEPA

-In 1987 Mexico amended its constitution, allowing Congress the authority to enact laws promoting the participation of federal, state, and local authorities in environmental matters and to impose limitations on the use and ownership of real property—this led to the first comprehensive environmental law known as the General Ecology Law, or LGEEPA (1988), which addresses a broad range of environmental matters including water, air and ground pollution, resource conservation, and environmental enforcement.
-This law closely resembles the U.S. statutes: the Clean Air Act, Clean Water Act, and Resource Conservation and Recovery Act, however the Mexican law seemed to encompass many issues that came with the growing industrialization of the country—unlike American acts, which were individually formed in response to specific instances.
+In 1987 Mexico amended its constitution, allowing Congress the authority to enact laws promoting the participation of federal, state, and local authorities in environmental matters and to impose limitations on the use and ownership of land property—this led to the first comprehensive environmental law known as the General Ecology Law, or LGEEPA (1988).
+The law addresses a broad range of environmental matters including water, air and ground pollution, resource conservation, and environmental enforcement.
+LGEEPA closely resembles the U.S. statutes: the Clean Air Act, Clean Water Act, and Resource Conservation and Recovery Act, however the Mexican law is provisional and encompasses many issues that come with the growing industrialization of the country—unlike American acts, which were individually formed in response to specific instances.